-One of the most common headaches people have regarding subway travel entails outages.
+One of the most common headaches people has regarding subway travel entails outages.
 Power issues often occur as trains keep from getting the energy they require.
 Such outages often prevent trains from moving quickly, thus holding up other trains that are functioning normally.
 The worst outages could even cause entire stations to shut down or even catch fire in the worst cases.

 This is where the use of smart power systems for subways will come in handy.
 Such arrangements are designed for today’s subway operations to ensure they will stay intact and functional with fewer stops.
 The system keeps subways running while people can get to their destinations on time.